Asymmetry effects in homodyne and heterodyne measurements: Positive operator-valued measures and asymptotic security of Gaussian-continuous-variable quantum key distribution: Discussion and conclusion

 In this scenario, the upper bound for the Holevo information is estimated by assuming that the covariance matrix of the state shared by Alice and Bob is additionally transmitted through the channel describing the noise of Bob's measurements.
 Since this state is purified by Eve, the Eve's (joint) entropy explicitly depends on the parameters of the measurement noise channel.
 In our case, this channel is chosen to be the additive noise channel~\eqref{eq:Phi_N} with the excess noise covariance matrix given by Eqs.~\eqref{eq:Sigma-N-H} and~\eqref{eq:Sigma-N-DH} for homodyne and double homodyne measurements, respectively.
-It was found that, for both types of the measurements, the mutual information, the Holevo information and the asymptotic secret fraction are sensitive to asymmetry effects (see Figs.~\ref{fig:homodyne-all} and~\ref{fig:double-homodyne-all}).
-These effects result in degraded performance of the protocol leading to a significant reduction in the maximum channel length (see Fig.~\ref{fig:r-of-l-all}).
+It was found that, for both types of measurements, the mutual information, the Holevo information and the asymptotic secret fraction are sensitive to asymmetry effects (see Figs.~\ref{fig:homodyne-all} and~\ref{fig:double-homodyne-all}).
+The imperfections also cause a degraded performance of the protocol leading to a significant reduction in the maximum channel length (see Fig.~\ref{fig:K-homodyne} and Fig.~\ref{fig:K-DH-r}).

 A distinguishing feature of the double homodyne detection is that we have to deal with the squeezing dependent joint (Eve's) entropy (see Fig.~\ref{fig:Entropy}).
-Since Eve controls the channel, the latter has to be optimized.
-In other words, for the curves presented in Fig.~\ref{fig:double-homodyne-all}, the optimal values of the squeezing parameter are found by performing maximization of the Holevo information.
+In the symmetric case, it turned out that the standard coherent-state representation with vanishing squeezing parameter, $r=0$, maximizes both the Eve's entropy and the Holevo information.
+In the presence of asymmetry, the coherent-state point can be outside the interval where the entropy is well-defined.
+In this case, the results presented in Fig.~\ref{fig:K-vs-L-q} show that the lower and upper bounds for the secret fraction (see Eq.~\eqref{eq:K_LU}) are sensitive to the imbalance ratio~\eqref{eq:q-param}.

 In this study, for illustrative purposes, we have restricted our attention to the case of the untrusted-noise scenario.
-The opposite case of the trusted-noise (device) scenario~\cite{Lodewyck:pra:2007,Usenko:entropy:2016,Laudenbach:aqt:2019} is beyond the scope of this paper as it requires an additional and a more sophisticated analysis which is the subject of a separate publication.
+The opposite case of the trusted-noise (device) scenario~\cite{Lodewyck:pra:2007,Usenko:entropy:2016,Laudenbach:aqt:2019} is beyond the scope of this paper as it requires an additional and a more sophisticated analysis, which is the subject of a separate publication.